heleneness/Inspiring-Websites/README.md

 ### Figma, html, css

 * Found inspiring fantasy pictures on Pixabay.
-Made a gallery website that links to other inspiring sites about codes and designs.
+  Made a gallery website that links to other inspiring sites.
   Played with animation.